MTAC MISSION STATEMENT

 In 1954, Composers Today and the Improvisation Programs were created.

 In the 1970s, VOCE and the Piano Concerto Competition were formed.

 Classic programs continued to thrive.
 By 1978, 8,600 Certificates of Merit had been issued, and the first day of the 1980 Annual Convention was filled entirely with student performances.

 In 1981, the Contemporary Music Seminar was established by Dr. Bob Bennett, with Friends of Today’s Music sponsoring the annual commissioned work.

 In 1997, the members gathered to celebrate the Association’s 100th year at their Annual Convention, held at the Sheraton Palace Hotel in San Francisco.
 The Convention was a great blend of the old and new—longtime members were honored, and the event featured student and professional performances, teacher education, and a commissioned work.

-In 1897, seven people created a legacy; in 2013, more than 4,700 members are part of that growing legacy.
+In 1897, seven people created a legacy; today more than 4,700 members are part of that growing legacy.
 With twelve budding educational programs and active branches, the Association continues to adhere to the ideals that guided the founders over 100 years ago.
 Their vision is fulfilled every day in the lives of the students, teachers, and volunteers who help run the Music Teachers’ Association of California®.

 For more information, contact: